oslabs-beta/DenOAuth/README.md

 # Denmo
-A library for implementing payment authorization into Deno applications
+A library for implementing 3rd party API authorization into Deno applications.